 Now that your shipment is confirmed, all you need to do is print your FBA label and affix it to your box.
 You will see two barcodes on the label.
 Make sure both of the labels are visible on the outside of your box.
 The first is the UPS label and the second is how Amazon will identify who the shipment is from and what is in your box.

-Monitor sales and repeat!
+Monitor retail arbitrage sales and repeat!

 You are now on your way to becoming a retail arbitrage seller on Amazon!

-Using the Amazon seller app, you will be able to monitor your daily sales, manage orders, as well as adjust pricing if needed.
+Using the Amazon Seller app, you will be able to monitor your daily sales, manage orders, as well as adjust pricing if needed.
 If you see your products are beginning to sell really well, work on finding more inventory so you can continue making sales.

 If your products are not selling as well as you thought, make some pricing adjustments to drive more sales.
 Remember, format your SKU so you always know what you paid for it!